the-vampiire/valStringer/README.md

        function valAttacher:

-       Description / how to use the valAttacher function:
+            purpose:
+                automatically builds and returns a Slack interactive message attachment with built in valStringer and valOptions functionality

+            parameters:

             valueObject:

                 initial message: pass an empty object {}
                 subsequent responses: pass the value object from the Slack interactive message payload accessed via: "payload.actions[0].selected_options[0].value"

             attachmentFields:

-        this is an object containing all attachment fields besides the options themselves the following is a list of the minimum required fields:
+                this is an object containing all attachment fields besides the options themselves options will be automatically generated from the optionsTextArray parameter using the valOptions function

+                the following is a list of the minimum required fields:
                 {
                      text: instructional text describing the purpose of the dropdown menu,
                      callback_id: the id of the particular message, this is used server side to distinguish the received message,
                      actions: [{

                          name: pass the same name as the field in the database schema that the value will be associated with,
                          type: 'select' DO NOT CHANGE THIS,
                          data_source: 'static' DO NOT CHANGE THIS,
                      }],

                      any additional slack-accepted fields you would like should be added [comma-separated] below }

+            optionsTextArray:

+                 this is an array that will provide text labels for each value it can be hardcoded into the Default variable or passed into the function

         ************************************************

-        for copy and pasting - the minimum:
+        for copy and pasting - the minimum required attachment fields object:

         {
             text: replaceMe,